ByteChain-Labs/ByteChain-Testnet-Alpha/README.md

 ### Basic Usage

-To transfer `ByteToken` between accounts, use the provided API endpoints or CLI (command-line interface) commands.
+To transfer `Byte` between accounts, use the provided API endpoints or CLI (command-line interface) commands.
 For example, you can initiate a transfer with the following command (ensure your node is running):

 ```bash
 node transfer.js --from [SenderWalletAddress] --to [RecipientWalletAddress] --amount [Amount]